lochsh/get-rusty/notes.md

 # Let's get rusty!
 ## Fast and safe systems programming with Rust

+_Rust_ – what is it?
+Rust is a systems programming language as fast as C and C++, but without the horrible capacity for memory danger.

+_Imagine_: freedom from the horrors of out-of-bounds access, use-after-free, data races – without sacrificing speed!

+Not only does Rust guarantee memory safety, but it brings with it the joy of namespaces, trait-based generics, pattern matching and gasp sensible build systems.
 <!--
 Ideas for talk:
 * Introduction: why C and C++ are so popular, where Rust fits in and why it is